workos/workos-elixir/README.md

 Note: this SDK is currently in beta and breaking changes may occur.
 Please create an issue if you come across a bug.

-# workos-elixir
+# WorkOS Elixir Library

-WorkOS official Elixir package for interacting with WorkOS APIs
+The WorkOS library for Elixir provides convenient access to the WorkOS API from applications written in Elixir.

 ## Documentation

-Complete documentation for the latest version of WorkOS Ruby Gem can be found [here](https://workos-inc.github.io/workos-ruby/).
+See the [API Reference](https://workos.com/docs/reference/client-libraries) for Elixir usage examples.

 ## Installation

 Add this package to the list of dependencies in your `mix.exs` file:
 ```
 def deps do